skip to content

 What if I can't attend the Open Days?

 Unfortunately, the two days in July are the only opportunities we formally offer for prospective students to meet with staff to discuss the subjects taught in Natural Sciences.
 The University does not have a single "Department of Natural Sciences"; instead, a number of Departments contribute various courses which you combine together to form an individual programme.
-Rather than have individual Open Days for each Department, we bring together all sixteen of them in this one large event.
+Rather than have individual Open Days for each Department, we bring them together in this one large event.

 If you can't make these two days in July, it may still be possible for you to meet informally with members of individual Departments if you contact them directly.
 Our advice would be: